Pink Eye Treatment at Our Prudhomme Vision in South Windsor, Connecticut

 - Wash your hands regularly, or use hand sanitizer if you cannot wash right away.

 - Use a warm, wet washcloth to relieve symptoms, but do not share this washcloth with anyone.

 - Artificial tears are okay but do not use any kind of eye drops with medications in them unless your optometrist tells you to.

-Our optometry center in Manchester can diagnose and treat your pink eye.
+Our optometry center in South Windsor can diagnose and treat your pink eye.
 While the viral pink eye is the most common variety, there can be a number of causes of pink eye symptoms, so it is important to get a proper diagnosis.
 To make an appointment with our optometry center, call (860) 644-3364 today!